List of Resources for the Hearing Impaired

 Following are websites with information related to hearing aids:

-- Ear-Tronics – Hearing Health Care Centers – Manufactures own hearing aids, conducts tests, makes aid recommendations, and closely monitors patient’s progress.
+• Ear-Tronics – Hearing Health Care Centers – Manufactures hearing aids, conducts tests, makes aid recommendations, and closely monitors patients’ progress.
 A 4-year leasing program is available.

-- Memphis Hearing Aid & Audiological Services – Professional audiologist staff provides testing and information regarding types and styles, links to manufacturers, and answers to common questions.
+• Memphis Hearing Aid & Audiological Services – Professional audiologist staff provides testing and information regarding types and styles, manufacturer links, and answers to common questions.

 Hearing Loss Resources and Other Disorders